Nealmalhotra/narkdown/README.md

 ### 0.0.1

-Initial release of Notion-style Markdown extension:
+Initial release of Narkdown extension:
 - Basic slash command functionality
 - Support for headers, formatting, lists, and more
 - Keyboard shortcuts and context menu integration